asdreen/Quiz-D15/README.md

 # Quiz D15

 1. RULES:
-  - The player must guess correctly a certain amount of questions;
+  - The player must guess correctly a certain amount of questions; (done)
-  - Each correct answer gives him one point;
+  - Each correct answer gives him one point; (done)
-  - Answers could be multiple or true/false;
+  - Answers could be multiple or true/false; (done almost)
-  - At the end of the game, the user must know his/her total score.
+  - At the end of the game, the user must know his/her total score. (done)

 2. QUESTIONS:
   - You can get them from this URL ( http://bit.ly/strive_QUIZZ ) or you can write your own